-Modern Standard Lemohai has a total of twenty-six phonemes.
-Their sounds vary a little according to their phonetic environment.
+Modern Standard Lemohai has a total of twenty-five phonemes.
+Their sounds may vary according to their phonetic environment.
 They are arranged in simple syllables.

 The language has a so-called “pure” vowel system, consisting of five oral and five nasal monophthongs.
-Nasal vowels are written like their oral counterparts followed by a nasal consonant.
+Nasal vowels are written with the diacritic known in Portuguese as til.

-The sole exception is that high vowels i and u become glides /j, w/ between vowels.
-This also happens word-initially, except where a pause intervenes.
+The one exception is that high vowels i, u reduce to /j, w/ between two other vowels.
+This does not occur where there is a pause or punctuation mark.

-The language has sixteen consonants.
-There are three series of stops (voiced, plain and aspirate), along with small sets of fricatives and sonorants.
+The language has fifteen consonants.
+There are two series of stops, plus small sets of fricatives and sonorants.

-Oral sonorants l and r are nasalised after nasal vowels.
+Oral sonorants l, r, y and w are nasalised after nasal vowels.
 Word-initial r is a trill, /r/, but it is a flap elsewhere.

 Lemohai is a syllable-timed language.
 Only the following syllable types are allowed:

-Regular stress falls on the penultimate syllable, i.e. on the penultimate vowel.
-However, a heavy final syllable (one with a nasal vowel) takes the stress instead.
+Stress normally falls on the penultimate vowel, but if the final vowel is nasal, it takes the stress instead.
 Stress is light and accompanied by a high pitch accent.

 The Lemohai alphabet is written from left to right in simple, geometric characters.
 It is a unicase script without separate upper and lower case forms.
 It is largely phonetic.
 It is a variant on the Classical Lekuna alphabet which derives in turn from the Pamak script.